microsoft/enhanced-monitoring-service/README.md

 Limitations:
 -----
-#### VM name limitation
+#### Guest VM name limitation
-The Enhanced Monitoring Service has a limitation on VM name.
-The 2 VMs could not share the same name and the VM name could not contain the following charactors:
+The Enhanced Monitoring Service has a limitation on guest VM name.
+Guest VMs could not share the same name and the VM name could not contain the following charactors:
 ```
 ( ) * / # "
 ```
 This limitation is introducded by HyperV.
 #### Refresh Rate
-If you have a huge number of VMs(more than 40) running on the same host.
+If you have a huge number of guest VMs(more than 40) running on the same host.
 You need to increase refresh rate to 2 mins.
 You could do this by updating "RefreshRate" in configuration file and restart the service.
 ```
   <!-- Refresh interval in seconds-->
   <!-- Mandatory -->
   <RefreshRate>60</RefreshRate>
 ```
 #### WMI quota
 The Enhanced Monitoring Service relies on WMI Provider Service to monitor the performance and resource status of the physical server.
 However WMI Provider Service has limitaiton on resources(threads, memory, etc.).
-If you have a huge number of VMs, you need to increase the quota.
+If you have a huge number of VMs(more than 40), you need to increase the quota.
 Or if you have other work load that might use WMI Proviser Service running on the same host, also you need to increase the quota.

 [How to Increase WMI quota](http://blogs.technet.com/b/askperf/archive/2008/09/16/memory-and-handle-quotas-in-the-wmi-provider-service.aspx)